pacchip18/pacchip18/README.md

 - 🌱 I’m working as Data Engineer @Emids Technologies...
 - 💞️ I’m looking to collaborate on Big Data projects.
 - 📫 Reach me at pacchip18@gmail.com
+- I'm currently learning in depth optimization techniques for spark jobs.

 <!---
 pacchip18/pacchip18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->